prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch.md

 ## Algorithm tuning

 All three algorithms were tuned using 5-fold cross validation.
-Cross validation was performed at fifteen log-spaced parameters over the useful parameter range of the algorithms (Figure XXX {#fig:Tuning}).
+Cross validation was performed at fifteen log-spaced parameters over the useful parameter range of the algorithms (Figure XXX).
 The parameter value minimizing the Bhattacharya coefficient's complement for an algorithm was considered the algorithm's best parameter.
 Data shown in the results consists of the concatenation of all validation folds for each algorithm's best parameter.

-Since tuning the baselines on the full dataset would have required more than eight cpu-months (compared to $\approx$1.5 cpu-days for FEATHER, see Figure XXX {#fig:Timing}), a smaller subset of data was used for comparing the algorithms.
+Since tuning the baselines on the full dataset would have required more than eight cpu-months (compared to $\approx 1.5$ cpu-days for FEATHER, see Figure XXX {#fig:Timing}), a smaller subset of data was used for comparing the algorithms.
 In particular, the subset of the data with the smallest number of points per curve - 200 curves with v=1000}{nm/s}, N $\approx{}10^{5}$ (see Table {#tbl:statistics}) - was used for results comparing FEATHER to the baselines.
 FEATHER was also tuned separately on the larger, more complex dataset, with similar results to those reported in the rest of the paper (Figure XXX {#fig:LargeDataset}).
 This demonstrates that FEATHER generalizes well to a wide range of data sets sizes and experimental parameters.

 ---------------------------------------------------
 ![{#fig:performance}](figures/performance.png)